Hawaii 2024

 Our first big journey was over the Saddle Road.
 This road was originally built as a way for the military to move from one side of the island to the other more quickly.
 There is still a sizable active military base near the summit of this road.
 We saw Blackhawk helicopters flying in formation as we passed by.
 There was also a nice park with new play equipment that Mika enjoyed as we used the clean restrooms.

 The landscape up here was so different.
-It would change from Lava fields to grassland, to short scrub, to trees in such a short amount of time.
+It would change from lava fields to grassland, to short scrub, to trees in such a short amount of time.
 It would have been interesting to see it from the sky for sure.
 The lava would change also, from rough, sharp, and rocky to smooth and flat.
 As we made our way back down the mountain toward Hilo, the vegetation began to get thick, lush, and green.
 Some of the most impressive were the Banyan trees.
 This fig tree can put down accessory trunks to help prop the tree up.
 This could allow the tree to spread outward indefinitely.

 a tree on the side of a road